jeremyylimmm/lowlatlab/README.md

 # lowlatlab

-`lowlatlab` is a collection of low-latency systems experiments written in modern C++ (C++20), focused on understanding **concurrency**, **synchronization**, and **performance tradeoffs** at a practical level.
+`lowlatlab` is a collection of low-latency systems experiments written in modern C++ (C++20), focused on understanding concurrency, synchronization, and performance tradeoffs at a practical level.

-The goal of this repository is not to provide a production-ready library, but to build and benchmark core primitives from first principles, with an emphasis on **measurement, correctness, and interpretation**.
+The goal of this repository is not to provide a production-ready library, but to build and benchmark core primitives from first principles, with an emphasis on measurement, correctness, and interpretation.

 ## Motivation